Greg completed a BSc majoring in mathematics at UNE (Armidale) 2001.

-Col has been with The Education Centre for around 4 years and is currently teaching at Coffs Harbour High School (Jetty High).
+Col has been with The Education Centre for over 10 years and has n ow retired from teaching at Coffs Harbour High School (Jetty High).

 He has 35 years experience as a teacher of children in the subject areas of Mathematics and Science.
 He is , and has always been, heavily involved in the Welfare of Students.